Net Neutrality: A Complex Issue With No Satisfactory Solutions

 Let’s draw another analogy.
 Imagine someone throws a party in their home.
 Their home holds 50 people, but they’ve opened up their home to anyone who wants to show up.
 So a few people show up and they have a great time.
 Everyone can move around.
 A few more show up; it’s a little bit tighter, but overall, not a problem.
 But then some asshole comes in and brings about twenty friends, and then their friends show up, and then that one fat guy who eats all the food and smells comes in and all of a sudden, everyone’s uncomfortable.
 The easy answer is for the host to throw out the assholes, right?
 Not so fast; if he’s to throw a party of any kind, he is forced – by the Party Neutrality enforcement people of whatever – to allow anyone into his home.
 If his home is too small, he’s to invest in a bigger home, or no one can party.

 Laid out, this is the reality of network bandwidth.
 The normal people are typical web traffic, HTTP/HTTPS, like going to Yahoo or TLP.
+Even simple internet searches like this could be a factor in how much internet traffic there is.
+For example, every minute americans generate 3,138,420 GB of internet traffic which could be from making a quick search or could be due to the fact that they are looking to stream videos on the most popular of servers.
+On this basis though, most people use typical web traffic.
 But sharing the network are the guys bringing their buddies – we’ll call this streaming media (Netflix) – and the smelly guy, who we will call BitTorrent.
 Doug Mataconis made the argument at TLP, way back in 2010, that a court ruling arguing that ISPs could determine what traffic could flow on their networks was the right one; that the host of the party could throw his troublemakers out.
 If the argument was that simple, it would be correct.
 But what the ISPs are trying to do, going back to that analogy, is only let his friends in, and charge an high cover to anyone not on the approved list to get in, all the while stating that the house is much smaller than it actually is.
 What are they going to do?
 As mentioned above, there’s no other party in town.

 So now, the Obama administration is arguing that the internet is no longer a want (an information service, in this context) but instead a need (a telecommunications service on par with phone lines and electricity) and therefore must be classified as such.